ivangfr/graalvm-quarkus-micronaut-springboot/kafka/micronaut-kafka/README.md

   - **kafka-producer**

-    - In a terminal, make sure you are inside the `graalvm-quarkus-micronaut-springboot/kafka/micronaut-kafka` folder
+    - In a terminal, make sure you are inside the `graalvm-quarkus-micronaut-springboot/kafka/micronaut-kafka` folder.

-    - Clean the target folder
+    - Clean the target folder:
       ```bash
       ./mvnw clean --projects kafka-producer
       ```

-    - Run the command below to build the Docker image
+    - Run the command below to build the Docker image:
       ```bash
       cd kafka-producer && ./build-docker-images.sh && cd ..
       ```

-    - Run the following command to start the container
+    - Run the following command to start the container:
       ```bash
       podman run --rm --name micronaut-kafka-producer-jvm \
         -p 9102:8080 -e KAFKA_HOST=kafka -e KAFKA_PORT=9092 \